philschatz/collab.demo/README.md

 This editor provides a WYSIWYG way of editing such material.

+It is also getting support for collaborative editing.

 Under the hood it uses http://aloha-editor.org

  How can I contribute?